sstsimulator/sst-tutorials/basics_of_statistics_in_sst-core/README.md

 This tutorial has been tested to work with SST-core release

+`sst-core` is available from <https://github.com/sstsimulator/sst-core/releases>